OlGe404/ansible-collections/README.md

 # Release a new version
 The [release.yml pipeline](.github/workflows/release.yml) is used to test, build and publish a new version of this collection to ansible-galaxy hub if a release-tag is pushed.
 All notable changes can be a reason to release a new version of this collection, as long as they fit the semver specification.

 Before attempting to release a new version, update the `version` field in the [galaxy.yml file](galaxy.yml).
 The release pipeline will check if the version of the pushed release-tag matches the `version` field in the galaxy.yml file and will fail, if it doesn't match.
-It will also fail if the version you are trying to release already exists on ansible-galaxy hub.
+It will also fail if the version you are trying to release already exists on ansible-galaxy hub for this collection.

-If you forgot to update the `version` field in the galaxy.yml file and the release pipeline fails, you have to:
+If you forgot to update the `version` field in the galaxy.yml file, but already pushed a release-tag and the release pipeline fails, you have to:
 * Update the version in the galaxy.yml file and push it
 * Delete the failed release-tag locally and remote
 * Create and push a new annotated release-tag to retry the release